BMW /2 motorcycle cylinder heads, butterheads, loose spark plug inserts, warped heads, gasket leakage

 The early heads from the /3 up to about 1961

 In the early days, it was common to find cracks in the head.
-At first, I was very worried about this.
+At first, I was worried about this.

 The first real problems came up in about 1963 and reached gigantic proportions by 1965.
 Nearly all twins would have sticky valves within the first 5,000-10,000 miles.
 They would stick in the open position and in the worst cases, not close in time for full combustion.
-Instead of following the cam ramp down and closing gently, they would snap closed and make a giant bang.
+Instead of following the cam ramp down and closing gently, they would snap closed and make a large bang.
 The owner might limp home, but many feared catastrophe and trailered them to my shop.

 The first attempt by BMW to solve this problem was to redesign the valve guide.
-The new guide has a recessed end that basically made it shorter.
+The new guide has a recessed end that made it shorter.
 A shorter guide would take longer to build up enough to stick again.
 It seemed to “sort of” fix the problem.
 Owners were also told to use fuel additives, as the fuel was the problem.
 Now the valves would go farther but still stick again around 10,000-20,000 miles.
 It was only a patch, not a solution.

 The next attempt was in 1966.
 All BMW motorcycles came out with rotating valves.
 The idea was that if the valves could rotate, then the carbon would get burned off equally all the way around.
 The idea was attractive, as a sticking valve would have more carbon on one side than the other.
 BMW changed the valve, keepers, and retainer washer/cup at the top.
 This solution worked well.

-The question came up “Why didn’t they stick on the earlier bikes?” and that is a very good question.
+“Why didn’t they stick on the earlier bikes?” and that is an excellent question.
 I don’t have the answer.
-Now to talk about the other problems.
-These problems were much greater on the R50/2 & R60/2 than the R69S.
-The R50S had its own set of problems.
+However, there were other problems.
+These problems occurred more often on the R50/2 & R60/2 than the R69S.
+The R50S had its own set of challenges.